Squarepusher

-Tom Jenkinson (born 17 January 1975), known professionally as Squarepusher, is an English electronic musician, record producer, bassist, multi-instrumentalist and DJ.
+Thomas Russell Jenkinson (born 17 January 1975), known professionally as Squarepusher, is an English electronic musician, record producer, bassist, multi-instrumentalist and DJ.
 His music spans several genres including drum and bass, IDM, acid techno, jazz fusion, and electroacoustic music.
 His recordings are often typified by a combination of complex drum programming, live instrumental playing, and digital signal processing.
 Since 1995, he has recorded for Warp Records as well as smaller labels, including Rephlex Records.
 He is the older brother of Ceephax Acid Crew (Andy Jenkinson).

 Early life

-Tom Jenkinson grew up in Chelmsford, Essex.
+Tom Jenkinson was born and grew up in Chelmsford, Essex, England.
 The first school he attended was affiliated with Chelmsford Cathedral, exposing him to organ music.
-He took an interest in this, as well as music reproduction equipment.
+He took an interest in this, as well as in music reproduction equipment.
 In 1986, Jenkinson went to the King Edward VI Grammar School in Chelmsford.
 One of his formative musical experiences came from seeing guitarist Guthrie Govan playing in the school's inter-house music competition.
 He developed a lasting friendship with Govan.
 Jenkinson joined his first band at 12, a Metallica-influenced thrash metal group consisting of several other pupils from the school.
-Over subsequent years Jenkinson played bass guitar in various local bands, playing numerous gigs around East Anglia and London, and took part in some studio recordings.
+Over subsequent years Jenkinson played bass guitar in various local bands, playing numerous shows around East Anglia and London, and took part in some studio recordings.

 In 1991, Jenkinson became interested in house music, hardcore, acid house and techno.
+He cited hearing the track "LFO" by LFO as an early influence.